 Tilt’s at the end of Birmingham’s City Arcade, which runs off at a diagonal from Union Street.
-The Arcade ends at the junction of Warwick and Union Passages, with Tilt on the Warwick Passage side, occupying a large space running alongside the City Arcade.
+The Arcade ends at the junction of Warwick and Union Passages, with Tilt on the Warwick Passage side, occupying a large space across multiple floors which runs alongside the City Arcade.
+The space itself is seriously weird, best described as roughly L-shaped, but only if drawn by someone who hasn’t quite got the hang of Ls yet, which is, I believe, the result of this side of the arcade being built around an older building.

-Warwick Passage meets the City Arcade at an angle of 60°, Tilt crammed into the corner.
+Warwick Passage meets the City Arcade at an angle of 60°, with Tilt fitting snuggly into the corner.
 There’s a door on the Warwick Passage side, with Tilt running away ahead of you.
 The left-hand wall’s perpendicular to Warwick Passage, while the right-hand wall’s parallel to the Arcade.
 Tilt, therefore, is wedge-shaped, narrowing as you head further inside.

-This, the top part of the L, is very much the coffee-shop part of Tilt, with five well-spaced tables on the right, three more on the left, and windows on two sides, making it lovely and bright.
+This, the top part of the L, is very much the coffee-shop (or bar, depending on what you are after) part of Tilt, with windows on two sides, making it lovely and bright.
 The counter is a little way back on the right-hand side, coming after the seating.
-It houses the espresso machine and three grinders, with eight beer taps in the window behind it.
-The counter carries on and, just as Tilt reaches its narrowest part near the end of the counter, the bottom part of the L appears.
+It houses the espresso machine and pour-over, with eighteen beer taps (in six sets of three) in the window behind it.
+The counter carries on and, just as Tilt reaches its narrowest part near the end of the counter, the bottom part of the L appears, stretching off to your left.

-The far wall of this (on your right as you turn into it) runs perpendicular to the Arcade, but the left-hand wall turns by 90° to run parallel to Warwick Passage, so this is also a wedge, narrowing to almost a point at its end.
-There’s a door (at the thick end) onto the Arcade, while at the tip, stairs double back to the basement.
-Don’t even get me started on the basement (which is still under development and just as weirdly-shaped)!
+The back wall of this section (on your right as you turn into it) runs perpendicular to the Arcade, but the front wall (to your left) turns by 90° to run parallel to Warwick Passage, so this is also a wedge, narrowing to almost a point at its end.
+There’s a door (at the thick end) onto the Arcade, and, next to that, is the bottom of the enclosed staircase which runs along the back wall to the first floor.
+Meanwhile at the tip of the wedge, another enclosed staircase runs down the back wall to the basement.

 December 2016: Tilt was a runner-up for the 2016 Coffee Spot Award for Best Lighting.